nandalopes/dotfiles/docs/index.md

 ### [Pry](https://pryrepl.org/)

 Pry offers a much better out of the box IRB experience with colors, tab completion, and lots of other tricks.
 You can also use it as an actual debugger by installing [pry-nav](https://github.com/nixme/pry-nav).

 [Learn more about YADR's pry customizations and how to install](./pry.md)

+## License

+MIT